China opens mega-bridge linking Hong Kong to mainland

 The bridge's opening also comes a month after the inauguration of a new high-speed rail link from Hong Kong to mainland China that runs along a different, shorter route.
 That line has vastly decreased travel times but also raised concerns about Beijing's growing influence because mainland Chinese law applies within part of the line's Hong Kong terminus.

-To Claudia Mo, a Hong Kong democratic politician, the new bridge's political significance outweighs its practical usefulness.
+To Claudia Mo, a Hong Kong democratic politician, the bridge's political significance outweighs its practical usefulness.

 "It's not exactly necessary, because Hong Kong is connected to mainland China in every way already, by land, by air, by sea," Mo told The Associated Press.